pcelvng/task-tools/apps/workers/sql-load/README.md

 ## Technical:

 ### JSON and ARRAY postgres types
-When loading json or jsonb column types you can load the following examples
+When loading json or jsonb column types you can load the following:
 - `["1","2","3"]`
 - `{"column_name":{"field":"value"}}`